Beside You: 30 Years of Hits

 Beside You: 30 Years of Hits is a 2009 greatest hits album by New Zealand singer-songwriter Dave Dobbyn.
 The album debuted at number 4 on the New Zealand Music Charts.

 Track listing

 The album covers a decade since the 1999 greatest hits Overnight Success.
 The second disc also includes notable album tracks from over Dobbyn's career.
-It features a number of re-recorded songs ("Devil You Know", "Outlook For Thursday", "Whaling", "Guilty", and "Shaky Isles"), though unlike Overnight Success it features the original version of "Be Mine Tonight".
+It features a number of re-recorded songs ("Devil You Know", "Outlook For Thursday", "Whaling" and "Guilty"), though unlike Overnight Success it features the original version of "Be Mine Tonight".
 According to Dobbyn, the new versions are on the album to reflect how the songs have changed through years of live performance.